Are you wondering what topics your arc flash training needs to cover in order for you to be in compliance?

-In fact, up until 2018 some provinces had a lower voltage that was considered “safe” then the standards had listed (50 volts is the new 30 volts).
+In fact, up until 2018, some provinces had a lower voltage that was considered “safe” than the standards had listed (50 volts is the new 30 volts).

 Once you’ve got the student up to speed with the nuances of the regulations and standards it’s time to talk about responsibilities.

 4. Employee vs employer responsibilities

 Every person who takes your arc flash training is going to fall into one of these two categories… employee or employer.